 The third day is time to move from Lima to Huacachina.

 I know this seems like one of those things for teenagers and back packers, more than for families with small children, but I have to tell you we loved it !!!
-It was quite a detour considering that we were not continuing down the cost visiting Nazca line or going towards Arequipa, but I thought it would be worth the effort and I was right!
+During a 2 weeks Peru itinerary it was quite a detour considering that we were not continuing down the cost visiting Nazca line or going towards Arequipa, but I thought it would be worth the effort and I was right!

 Huacachina is almost 5 long hours away from Lima.
 You can get there by bus, private and transfer, or with one of the many companies that organize day trip to from Lima.
 Usually in the same day you can also visit Ballettas Island and Paracas Nacional Reserve on the way to Huacachina, but it’s a looong day!!!!